-Subsequent Event - Oil and Gas Lease with Anadarko
+Oil and Gas Lease with Anadarko

-On March 14, 2011, we entered into an oil and gas lease and a surface use agreement with Anadarko E&P Company, L.P. ("Anadarko") a wholly-owned subsidiary of Anadarko Petroleum Company.
-Pursuant to the oil and gas lease we will receive a bonus payment of approximately \$1,268,000 from Anadarko for the purpose of exploring for, developing, producing and marketing oil and gas on approximately 634 acres of mineral estate at our Sky Ranch property.
-The oil and gas rights under the remaining approximately 304 acres at Sky Ranch are already owned by Anadarko.
-We anticipate receiving this payment by April 22, 2011.
-The oil and gas lease has a term of three (3) years commencing on March 14, 2011, which can be extended by two (2) years at Anadarko's sole discretion.
+As noted above, on March 10, 2011, we entered into the O&G Lease with Anadarko.
+The O&G Lease has a term of three (3) years commencing on March 10, 2011, which can be extended by two (2) years at Anadarko's sole discretion.
 If Anadarko wishes to extend the lease for an additional two (2) years, Anadarko would be required to pay us another bonus payment equal to the initial bonus payment noted above.

-In addition to the upfront fee, we will receive, as a royalty, 20% of the gross proceeds (less certain taxes) from the sale of any oil and gas produced from our Sky Ranch property.
+In addition to the upfront fee we received as described above, we will receive, as a royalty, 20% of the gross proceeds (less certain taxes) from the sale of any oil and gas produced from our Sky Ranch property.

-Pursuant to the surface use agreement, Anadarko is restricted to drilling three wells on our Sky Ranch property which will minimize the oil and gas exploration and extraction footprint when we are ready to develop the Sky Ranch Property.
+Pursuant to the Surface Use Agreement, Anadarko is restricted to drilling three wells on our Sky Ranch property which will minimize the oil and gas exploration and extraction footprint when we are ready to develop the Sky Ranch Property.